petar-micevski/dataviz-project/README.md

-# Exploring a Chess Dataset using Ggplot, Dplyr, and more
+# How to think like a Grandmaster
-This is my first attempt of using Ggplot and Dplyr to extract information using EDA
+This is my first attempt of using Ggplot and Dplyr to extract information using EDA from one of my favorite hobbies: Chess.

-Hello, my name is Petar.
-This is my first attempt at learning Github in order to further my knowledge and skills in Data Science.
-Hope I can commit this from my branch to main!
+Below are some of the summaries of my project.
+For a more in depth look, please look into the R Markdown File attached to this repository.

+Thanks!
+Petar Micevski